wellcomecollection/wellcomecollection.org/common/views/components/PopupDialog/README.md

 ## Purpose

-A way to present an optional dialog box to a user.
+A way to present a dialog box with a heading, description and linked CTA.

-The contents of the dialog are passed in as `children`.